OpenDSA/OpenDSA/RST/en/PIFLA/NFA.rst

 so DFAs obviously cannnot accept languages that NFAs cannot.
 And any NFA can be converted using an algorithm to a DFA.
 So NFAs cannot accept languages that DFAs cannot.
+Since the collection of DFAs can accept exactly the same languages as the class of NFAs, we say that these two are :term:`equivalent`.

 So, is the NFA a useful concept?
 Why introduce them at all?
 First, it was not obvious at the start that they add no new power in terms